delbon93/traffic_sim/README.md

 You can also drag out new nodes from a connection.
 This splits the connection and creates a new node where you dragged it out.
 A new node can also be dragged onto a connection.
 This also splits the connection and creates a new node.
+Simply clicking onto a connection inserts a node into the path.

 Hold shift and left click a node to drag it.